Derby Cheese vs Maasdam Cheese

 Maasdam cheese is the Dutch answer to Swiss cheeses, recognizable by its large holes and sweet, nutty flavor.
 It is made from cow's milk and has a semi-soft texture.
 Maasdam matures faster than other holey cheeses like Emmental, developing its distinctive flavor and appearance in just a few weeks.

-Derby Cheese comes from England and United Kingdom.
-Maasdam Cheese originated from Netherlands.
+• Origin: Derby Cheese (England and United Kingdom), Maasdam Cheese (Netherlands)

 Derby Cheese Maasdam Cheese